-Ask your audiologist or hearing aid provider about telecoils Link (pdf)
+Ask your audiologist or hearing aid provider about telecoils.
+Hearing healthcare provider (pdf)

 "What is a hearing aid telecoil and why would I want one?"
-Healthy Hearing 2019 Link
+Healthy Hearing 2019 (website)

 What is a telecoil?

-Also, a telecoil connects hearing aids and cochlear implants with neckloops to provide access to a person's home phone (amplified or captioned phone) or wireless device such as smartphones (iPhone, Droid), flip phone, and tablet (iPad).
+Also, a telecoil can connect hearing aids and cochlear implants to a person's home phone (amplified or captioned phone) or wireless device such as smartphones (iPhone, Droid), flip phone, and tablet (iPad).

 Buying new hearing aids?
 Ask for a telecoil!